What Does a Marketing Consultant Do? What Skills are Required?

 What is a Marketing Consultant?

-Marketing consultants are advisors who work with companies to create and execute marketing strategies.
+Marketing consultants are advisors who work with companies to create and execute marketing strategies, driving traffic through various marketing channels.
 A marketing consultant can work independently, or as part of a consultancy firm or marketing agency.

 While many firms hire marketing professionals on a salary, marketing consultants typically work on a contract or on a project basis.
 Marketing consultants typically play a strategic role, helping the organization identify the best marketing opportunities and capitalize on them by effectively allocating both physical and human resources.